December 11, 2023

 Intrinsic reward and word learning

 From infancy onwards, humans display an innate motivation to acquire language and to communicate.
 We start acquiring words as babies and continue to do so throughout our lives.
 In fact, children are thought to learn over 3000 new words each year.
 However, relatively little work has focused on why we are motivated to learn words, particularly when it comes to adolescents.
 Adolescence is a period of great neurological change and sensitivity to learning.
 It's also marked by changes in reading behaviours.
 Whilst children become skilled readers between the ages of 10 and 18, this period is also associated with motivational changes in reading, with teens frequently showing a disinclination to read for pleasure.
 This change often coincides with the transition from primary to secondary school.
 Policy makers are keen to motivate adolescents to read for pleasure, arguing that it would improve not just literacy outcomes, but also result in substantial economic and societal benefit.
 Recent research has shown that adults find learning words to be intrinsically rewarding, and that this intrinsic reward facilitates the entrance of new words into long-term memory.
-Our researchers of the month, Professor Saloni Krishnan and Professor Pablo Ripollés, set out to establish whether the same is true for children and teens.
+In their latest paper, our researchers of the month, Professor Saloni Krishnan and Professor Pablo Ripollés, set out to establish whether the same is true for children and teens.

 Nov 14, 2024